 Along with love comes the term “unconditional.”
 This has been a staple when referencing romantic relationships.
 We tend to believe it without reserve or question: Love your mate unconditionally.
 Yet, with more relationships and growth I experience, I question this phrase.
 In theory it’s a lovely sentiment; in application, not so much.
 I have concerns that people think they must put up and shut up because of the unconditional factor echoed for years on end.
-If people feel confined, dissatisfied and unhappy, yet feel they can’t leave the relationship due to constraints stemming from that one small phrase, guess what happens?
+If people feel confined, dissatisfied and unhappy, yet believe they can’t leave the relationship due to constraints stemming from those two words, guess what happens?
 Infidelity, for one.
 I decided to address this topic with the ever-informational Cathy Chambliss, LMFT.
 Her simple yet defined breakdown gives voice to the realities of this oft recited phrase.
 Turns out, we’re on the same page.

 EML: What are your thoughts about unconditional love?

 It seems like all people in romantic relationships long to experience this with each other and become frustrated when they don’t.
 I think there is a huge distinction between unconditional love and the ability to work well in a relationship.
 Many people love their partners but are not able to have a healthy relationship, so they leave the partnership.